Proactive PAC clearing backlog of 18 years

 Sardar Ayaz Sadiq appreciated the efforts of the PAC and suggested formation of a monitoring committee to examine and review the job of PAC.
 He also appreciated the efforts of department of the Audit General of Pakistan (AGP) and media.

-AGP Javed Jehangir said that the PAC last year made recovery of Rs81 billion.
-The chairman PAC presented a souvenir to Speaker Sardar Ayaz Sadiq.
-Deputy Chairman Senate Maulana Abdul Ghafoor Haideri, who is member of the PAC, was also present on the occasion.
+AGP Javed Jehangir said that the PAC last year has made recovery of Rs81 billion.
+Chairman PAC presented souvenir to Speaker Sardar Ayaz Sadiq.
+Deputy Chairman Senate Maulana Abdul Ghafoor Haideri, who is member of the PAC was also present on the occasion.

-Meanwhile, PAC members including Sherry Rehman showed strong annoyance over the officials of the Ministry of Energy for coming into the PAC without preparations, who even failed to present the details and documents of the projects.
+Meanwhile, the PAC members including Sherry Rehman showed strong annoyance over the officials of the Ministry of Energy for coming into the PAC without preparations and even failed to present the details and documents of the projects.

 The officials of the Ministry of Energy failed to respond to the objection of the audit department.
 Member PAC Senator Sherry Rehman questioned about the 18 firms that participated and the one awarded the contract.